braintree/litmus_paper/README.md

 Litmus Paper reports health for each service on a node on a 0-100 scale.
 Health is computed by aggregating the values returned from running various subchecks.

 There are two classes of subchecks: Dependencies and Metrics.
 Dependencies report either 0 or 100 health, and aggregate such that if any dependency is not 100 the whole service is down.
-Metrics report health on a sliding scale from 0-100 and aggregate as averages based on their weight.
+Metrics report health on a scale from 0-100 and aggregate as averages based on their weight.

-For maintenance or traffic shaping you can force a service to report a health value on a host.
+You can also force a service to report a health value on a host.
 Forcing a service up makes it report a health of 100, regardless of the measured health.
 Forcing a service down makes it report a health of 0.
 Forcing a service's health to a value between 0 and 100 causes it to report that value.